Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 Well, the sharpness of snares would eat up the clarity of the hi-hats, and you will get the worst quality hi-hat sound if you record both hi-hat and snare through a single mic.

-Another reason for recording hi-hats separately is its high-frequency sound.
+Another reason for recording hi-hats separately is their high-frequency sound.

 Hi-hats are part of high-end percussions, so you should record them separately.
 In addition, Sperate tracks of high-end percussions help us in better mixing.